hrittikhere/portainer-gitops/README.md

 9. Uncheck Authentication as this is a public repository
 10. Click on Deploy

-Your Application would be running, and you can access that on http://localhost:3111/
+The Application would be running, and you can access that from your LoadBalancer IP either by the dashboard or from the Portal!